 Charles has degree in philosophy and is currently studying in France.
 He is staunchly Catholic, staunchly opposed to leftism, and wants to save western civilization.
 For some reason, he thinks studying philosophy might help achieve that goal.

-Common Sense holds two masters degrees, one in philosophy and one in theology, and is currently a PhD student at a very prestigious university in England.
+Common Sense holds two masters degrees, one in philosophy and one in theology, and recently earned his PhD.
 Common Sense’s primary interests include: Metaphysics, Philosophy of Religion, and Applied Ethics (especially in regards to political philosophy).
 Common Sense has published in numerous peer-reviewed journals.
 As a professor who is a religious conservative with some libertarian tendencies, Common Sense has been discriminated against on multiple occasions on the basis of religious and political beliefs while teaching at two different American institutions.

 Eudaimonic Conservative is a philosopher who has published in ontology, epistemology, and philosophy of science.
 He is interested in the nature and structure of rationality, and finds methodological skepticism to be a useful heuristic in evaluating the strength of arguments and their connection to the truth.
 As an academic, however, he has found leftism to be an active (and often acted upon) threat to this sort of free-thinking.
 Raised in a leftist household, Eudaimonic Conservative entered into college as a leftist.
 Over time, he slowly discovered that the first principles of “progressivism” are both false and dangerous to human well-being.
 And yes, he honors the right to bear arms.

 Federal Philosopher is a philosophy graduate student in New Jersey.
-She was awakened from her political slumbers after reading biographies of Margaret Thatcher—one of her heroes.
+She was awakened from her political slumbers after reading biographies of Margaret Thatcher.
 She loves philosophy, but thinks the profession has been hijacked by a bunch of leftist bullies who are little more than partisan journalists that happen to know philosophical jargon.
 She carries a recurve bow and quiver full of arrows at all times, so as not to trigger leftists by saying she packs a .380 in her purse.

 A jaded but jolly bearded giant with former aspirations in professional philosophy, Fideist spurned the profession after it spurned him.
 He’s now chasing more lucrative endeavors in the private sector, although he still thinks about all that ills the world, and often wonders when Almighty God will make good on His promise to make all things new.